Research

 A Fluorescent LCK Inhibitor that Exhibits Diagnostic Changes in Emission Upon Binding the Kinase Enzyme, Cassandra Lee Fleming, Patrick A Sandoz, Tord Inghardt, Björn Önfelt, Morten Grøtli, Joakim Andreasson.
 Angew.
 Chem.
 Int.
 Ed., 2019, 58, 15000 –15004.

-Collaborators include Mardinoglu, Boren and Hyvonen.
+Collaborators include Boren and Hyvonen.

 N-myristoyltransferase (NMT) is an enzyme that catalyzes the covalent attachment of myristic acid, a 14-carbon saturated fatty acid, to the N-terminal glycine residue of proteins.
 This modification is essential for the proper functioning of various proteins, including those involved in signal transduction, membrane targeting, and protein-protein interactions.
 NMT has emerged as a promising target for antimalarial drug development due to its crucial role in the survival and pathogenicity of Plasmodium spp., the parasites responsible for malaria.